0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 ## Desktop publishing

 I'm starting to look into desktop publishing because I'm going to turn a lot of my software development essays into a free e-book once I'm done with #100daysofcode.

+## Valgrind

+I've never used Valgrind before, and I don't know if I ever will, but I looked it up anyway.
+I am trying to learn more about debugging-related tools, since a lot of the time, you're fixing problems in existing code rather than adding new features.
+GDB is another important tool.
+I also like the built-in debuggers in JetBrains IDEs, such as PyCharm.

+## Things I should add for future GitHub projects

+The community tab on a repo says you should have a lot of different things, including a license, readme, etc. I already do basic stuff.
+But I don't currently add the following stuff to my repos:

+- Code of conduct
+- Contributing
+- Issue templates
+- Pull request template

+## More in-depth issues

+So far, I'd been doing pretty basic GitHub issues stuff.
+Now I add labels, lock issues, resolve them, add comments/updates, emoji reactions, etc. It seems like a lot of my issues are 'wontfix' or 'enhancement' (or both for issues I decided against implementing due to time and effort constraints).